catzy007/catzy007.github.io/posts/2021-06-10-repurpose-old-thin-client-as-dos-gaming-system/index.md

 ### Using this as MS-DOS machine

 The easiest and in my opinion the most elegant solution for this is to install MS-DOS (in my case i'm using 6.22) inside a virtual machine.
-Then use disk image to and flash it to USB drive.
+Then take the disk image and flash it to USB drive.
 Fortunately, i'm already did that so follow this.
 * First, Download [this](./posts/2021-06-10-repurpose-old-thin-client-as-dos-gaming-system/dos622-starter-disk-image.zip)
 This is 2GB disk image, use at least 4GB USB drive.
 * Then prepare your USB drive and plug it into your computer.